afroisalreadyinu/practical-ansible-intro/readme.md

       lineinfile: dest=/etc/ssh/sshd_config regexp="^PermitRootLogin" line="PermitRootLogin no" state=present
 ```

+This playbook runs on `server` (as specified by `hosts`) as user
+`root` (as specified by `remote_user`).
+The list of tasks are executed
+as Ansible modules.
+The admini user is created, given sudo rights, the
+user's SSH key is copied for admini, and finally, SSH login as root is
+deactivated.

 You're probably asking yourself about the format.
 It's YAML, yet
 another markup language.
 The good things about it: it's neither XML
 nor JSON.
 The bad thing: It's a markup language, and sometimes you
 have to bend over backwards to get what the crappiest programming
 language would get done in two lines of code.
 That's the way Ansible
-rolls, so you'll have to deal with it.
-In this simple example, we are
+rolls, though, so you'll have to deal with it.
+In this simple example,
-listing the tasks within the playbook, which should be OK for a small
+we are listing the tasks within the playbook, which should be OK for a
-provisioning exercise, but it should be obvious that as the number of
+small provisioning exercise, but it should be obvious that as the
-tasks grows, and the inventory specification gets more complicated,
+number of tasks grows, and the inventory specification gets more
-this method will not work.
-Each task has a name, which is more like a
+complicated, this method will not work.
+Each task has a name, which is
-description, and a specification on the next line.
-The specification
+more like a description, and a specification on the next line.
+The
-starts with the name of a module, and continues with parameters as
+specification starts with the name of a module, and continues with
-fields.
+parameters as fields.
 [This list of all available ansible
 modules](http://docs.ansible.com/list_of_all_modules.html) should
 leave no doubts that nearly every need can be served out of the box.

 In order to run the above playbook, save it in a file named
-`playbook_simple.yml` next to the inventory.
+`user_accounts.yml` next to the inventory.
 Or just navigate to the
-`examples/part1` directory in this repo and copy your inventory into
-that directory.
-Then run the following command:
+`examples/part1` directory in this repo.
+Then run the following
+command:

-    ansible-playbook -i inventory playbook_simple.yml
+    ansible-playbook -i ../inventory user_accounts.yml

 The `ansible-playbook` command runs playbooks instead of single
-modules, and is where the real Ansible magic lies, so you'll be using
+modules, and is where the real Ansible magic lies, so we'll be using
 it much more often.
 When you run the above command, you should see a
 list of the tasks by name, followed by information on whether anything
 changed, and a final line that recaps this information.
 Here is what